Check out the trippy effect when you put a diffraction grating over white lights! Learn how this effect happens!

 The interference pattern is similar in that there are light and dark regions but it differs in the locations of the maxima and minima.

-The interference is also often discribed by the locations of the destructive interference points.
-Here the integer pp is describing the order of the dark fringes.
-The width of the cental maximum (ww) can be found by doubling y1y1.
+The interference is also often described by the locations of the destructive interference points.
+Here the integer p is describing the order of the dark fringes.
+The width of the central maximum (w) can be found by doubling y1.

 To see the difference between the single and the double slit interference patterns, along with the effects of sharpening the fringes by adding more slits, refer to the figure below.